-Get started with Azure Data Lake Analytics using Azure portal
+Get started with Azure Data Lake Analytics using the Azure portal

-Learn how to use the Azure portal to create Azure Data Lake Analytics accounts, define jobs in U-SQL, and submit jobs to the Data Lake Analytics service.
-For more information about Data Lake Analytics, see Azure Data Lake Analytics overview.
+This article describes how to use the Azure portal to create Azure Data Lake Analytics accounts, define jobs in U-SQL, and submit jobs to the Data Lake Analytics service.

 Before you begin this tutorial, you must have an Azure subscription.
 See Get Azure free trial.